Department of Psychology, Craine Building and Humphrey Hall, Queen's University

 OUR GOAL - The goal of the Psychology EDI committee is to work towards lasting and meaningful change that makes our department diverse, equitable, and inclusive in accordance with social justice principles.
 These principles include that: (a) progressive change needs to happen within structures, individuals, and our discipline; (b) that change is everyone’s responsibility, and should not be disproportionately shouldered by marginalized groups; (c) and that power, privilege, and majoritized groups need to be named and addressed as well as oppression, marginalization, and minoritized groups.

-OUR FOCUS - We focus on EDI work around the five equity-seeking groups identified by the Canadian government and/or Queen’s University: (1) members of racialized groups/visible minorities, (2) women, (3) Indigenous/Métis/Inuit/First Nations people, (4) people with disabilities, and (5) LGBTQ (lesbian, gay, bisexual, trans/gender, queer) people.
-Some people clearly exist at the intersection of multiple oppressions that these five groups are subject to (e.g., not just misogyny, but misogynoir or transmysogyny).
-We also seek to work to improve the department for other minoritized groups, e.g., first-generation students, low income people, International students, etc. EDI needs and actions sometimes overlap for these groups and sometimes are distinct and the EDI committee aims to be thoughtful around shared and specific efforts.
+OUR FOCUS - We focus on EDI work around the five equity-deserving groups identified by the Canadian government and/or Queen’s University: (1) members of racialized groups/visible minorities, (2) women, (3) Indigenous/Métis/Inuit/First Nations peoples, (4) people with disabilities, and (5) LGBTQ (lesbian, gay, bisexual, transgender, queer) people.
+Some people clearly exist at the intersection of multiple oppressions that these five groups are subject to (e.g., not just misogyny, but misogynoir or transmisogyny).
+We also seek to work to improve the department for other minoritized groups, e.g., first-generation students, low income people, international students, etc. EDI needs and actions sometimes overlap for these groups and sometimes are distinct and the EDI committee aims to be thoughtful around shared and specific efforts.
 We focus on long-term change, but also a limited number of urgent issues as they arise.

 OUR WORK - The committee’s work is to make change and we focus on the following areas, though not exclusively: teaching, supervision, research, service, climate, and hiring/recruitment.
 To that end, we develop principles, priorities, and procedures to help guide our work.
 We work with representatives of graduate students, undergraduate students, and faculty to inform and focus on change at all levels.
 We are a departmental committee, and will be a standing item on the Psychology Meeting agenda to share progress and invite involvement.